humanestandards/home/content/_index.md

       - subtitle: 'First things first, let''s clarify some truths about Ethics and AI:'
         content: >
-          Artificial General Intelligence (AGI) is not something to be discovered.
+          Artificial General Intelligence (AGI) is not something to be discovered, but to be unravelled.
 Languages, Cultures, Religions and Branding are a few examples of such a type of technology.
 Body Language (Gestures) is most probably the first and most primitive form of AGI.